 There’s a price to pay with thick gloves and mitts; less feel and control especially when operating small buttons or a touch-screen GPS device.

-Thin gloves worn with heated grips restore your dexterity and reunite you with the solid feel of your beloved machine.
+Thin gloves worn with hot grips restore your dexterity and reunite you with the solid feel of your beloved machine.

 Oxford Hot Grips work via a simple handlebar-mounted control which is connected with electrical cables directly to the motorcycle battery.